 Where do you find or start Microsoft Word?

-If you have Microsoft Word or the entire Microsoft Office package installed on Microsoft Windows, you can find Microsoft Word in your Start Menu.
+If you have Microsoft Word or the entire Microsoft Office package installed on Microsoft Windows, you can access Microsoft Word in your Start menu.

 Keep in mind that new computers do not include Microsoft Word.
-It must be purchased and installed before it can be run on your computer.
-If you do not want (or cannot afford) to purchase Microsoft Word, you can use a limited version for free at www.office.com.
+It must be purchased and installed before running it on your computer.
+If you do not want (or cannot afford) to purchase Microsoft Word, you can use a limited version for free at the Microsoft Office website.

-Note: there are also free word processing programs you can try that are very similar to Microsoft Word.
+There are also free word processing programs you can try that are very similar to Microsoft Word.
 See: Where can I get a free word processor?

-If Microsoft Word is installed on your computer, but you can't find it in your Start Menu, use the following steps to manually launch Microsoft Word:
+If Microsoft Word is installed on your computer, but you can't find it in your Start menu, use the following steps to launch Microsoft Word manually.

-- In the Microsoft Office folder, if there is a root, open that folder.
-Then open the OfficeXX folder, where XX is the version of Office (e.g., Office16 for Microsoft Office 2016).
-If there is no root folder, look for and open a folder having "Office" in the name.
+- In the Microsoft Office folder, open the root folder.
+Then open the OfficeXX folder, where XX is the version of Microsoft Office (e.g., Office16 for Microsoft Office 2016) installed on your computer.

-- Look for a file named WINWORD.EXE and click or double-click that file to start the Microsoft Word program.
+- Find and double-click the file named WINWORD.EXE to start the Microsoft Word program.